How to Easily Teach and Accommodate Struggling Readers

 1) Uncover Cognitive Deficits and Best Ways of Processing Information

 First, we need to reveal any cognitive deficits and best processing styles.
 Comprehensive psycho-educational testing is a great option that reveals areas of weakness that need to be addressed.
-However, if this is not a viable option, you can always try my free dyslexia screener and executive functioning screener.
 You may also be able to define specific deficits just from working with a student.
 For example, you might notice that they have trouble following directions.
 Perhaps they reverse letters and words when writing.
 All of this is valuable information and can help to define areas of cognition that need attention.
 Additionally, finding a learners best ways of processing information can help you to select the best teaching methods.
-The Student Processing Inventory is an excellent online resource that can provide you the needed information.

 Making reading fun and easy